 One of the largest international media art festivals, CYFEST was founded in St. Petersburg in 2007 by independent artists and curators.
 The festival promotes the emergence of new forms of art and high technology interactions, developing professional connections between artists, curators, engineers and programmers around the world and exposing wide audiences to the works in the field of robotics, video art, sound art and net art.
 Over the years, the festival has invited artists from Russia, USA, Germany, Japan, Canada, Argentina, Brazil, Finland, Italy, the Philippines and other countries.
 Explore CYFEST history 2007-2017 >

-We suggest that changes in the realm of digital technologies, which have become a part of our life, be treated as if they were changes in the weather.
-This is something that is beyond our control, but it directly affects our everyday life.
+The human being is constantly looking for a comfort zone.
+Changes induce anxiety and a desire to stick to the already known, familiar and comfortable.
+We suggest to treat changes in the realm of the digital technologies, which became integrated to our mundane life, as if they were the weather patterns.
+As something that is beyond our control, but what directly affects our routine.

-In other words, a parallel world is created, a new environment for existence of the information of our life.August of 2006 – the launch of a new project called Elastic Computing Cloud (Amazon EC2).
-Practically simultaneously with the launch of the ECC, the terms “cloud” and “cloud computing” were used in one of the talks of the Google principal Eric Schmidt.
-From then on, one can encounter numerous references to cloud computing in the media, publications of specialists on information technologies and in the research environment.
+In other words, a parallel world has been created, a new environment for the information maintenance.
+Practically simultaneously with the launch of the Amazon Elastic Computing Cloud (Amazon EC2) in August 2006, the terms ‘cloud’ and ‘cloud computing’ were used by the Google principal Eric Schmidt.
+From then on, one can encounter numerous references to cloud computing in the media, publications of the IT-specialists and within the academic field.

 CYFEST is sponsored by: